fsharp/fsharp.github.io/_posts/2015-09-29-fsharp-compiler-guide.md

 | ``IL``                 | Abstract  IL = F# representation of .NET IL |
 | ``Ilx``                 | Extended Abstract IL = .NET IL plus a coulpe of contructs that get erased |

+## Error Messages and User-facing Text

+### Adding Error Messages

+Steffen Forkmann has written [an excellent introductory guide to adding a new error message](http://www.navision-blog.de/blog/2016/04/25/make-failure-great-again-a-small-journey-into-the-f-compiler/).

+### Formatting User Text from TAST items

+When formatting TAST objects such as ``TyconRef``s as text, you normally use either

+* The functions in the ``NicePrint`` module such as ``NicePrint.outputTyconRef``.
+These take a ``DisplayEnv`` that records the context in which a type was referenced, e.g. the open namespaces.
+Opened namespaces are not shown in the displayed output.

+* The ``DisplayName`` properties on the relevant object.
+This drops the ``'n`` text that .NET adds to the compiled name of a type, and uses the F#-facing name for a type rather than the coompiled name for a type (e.g. the name given in a ``CompiledName`` attribute).

+* The functions such as ``Tastops.fullTextOfTyconRef``, usedd to show the full, qualified name of an item.

+When formatting "info" objects, see the functions in the ``NicePrint`` module.

+### Notes on displaying types

+When displaying a type, you will normally want to "prettify" the type first (i.e. make the type "pretty").
+This converts any remining type inference variables to new, better user-friendly type variables with names like ``'a''.
+Various functions prettify types prior to display, e.g. ``NicePrint.layoutPrettifiedTypes`` and others.

+When displaying multiple types in a comparative way, e.g. two types that didn't match, you will want to display the minimal amount of infomation to convey the fact that the two types are different, e.g.
+``NicePrint.minimalStringsOfTwoTypes``.

+When displaying a type, you have the option of displaying the constraints implied by any type variables mentioned in the types, appended as ``when ...``.
+For example, ``NicePrint.layoutPrettifiedTypeAndConstraints``.

 ## Performance